AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 Sharing the Command Line
 ------------------------

-In some cases we want AMReX to only read part of the command line -- this happens, for example, when we are going to use AMReX in cooperation with another code package and that code also takes command-line arguments.
+In some cases we want AMReX to only read some of the command line arguments -- this happens, for example, when we are going to use AMReX in cooperation with another code package and that code also takes arguments.

+Consider:

 .. highlight:: console

 ::

-    main2d*.exe inputs amrex.v=1 amrex.fpe_trap_invalid=1 -- -tao_monitor
+    main2d.gnu.exe inputs amrex.v=1 amrex.fpe_trap_invalid=1 -- -tao_monitor

-then AMReX will parse the inputs file and the optional AMReX's command line arguments, but will ignore everything after the double dashes.
+In this example, AMReX will parse the inputs file and the optional AMReX command line arguments, but will ignore arguments after the double dashes.

 .. _sec:basics:parser: